 The Riviera was GM’s very belated response to that seminal four-passenger personal luxury coupe, the 1958 Thunderbird.
 That it took so long is inexcusable.
 The T-Bird had built up a formidable momentum that the Riviera could never properly dent, despite its good looks.
 Based on some drawings by Ned Nickles for a possible La Salle revival at Cadillac, the future Riviera was rejected by that division and others until Buick adopted it.
 Buick was in a slump, and the Riviera was seen as the free agent to turn its game around.

 Regardless of Car and Driver’s detailed analysis, In my childhood memory, the Riviera was just a rocket, and a damn elegant one.
-It’s encapsulated in this one crystal clear image of a Riviera on the go: we were on the mountainous western part of the Pennsylvania Turnpike in 1964, jammed into our hot, black Fairlane.
+It’s encapsulated in this one crystal clear image of a Riviera on the go: we were on the mountainous western part of the Pennsylvania Turnpike in 1964, jammed into our hot, black Fairlane, headed home from New York.
 A silver Riviera flashed by us at what seemed twice our speed.
 I watched in awe and envy, as those distinctive rectangular red taillights faded, then disappeared into the tunnel ahead.
 All of my combined Riviera fantasies I’d created and stored while sitting in it now whooshed by me.
-It was like watching a ninth-grade girl you had been staring at and fantasizing about driving off with a senior in his car.
+It was like watching a ninth-grade girl you had stared at and fantasized about driving off with an upper classman in his new car.
 I never sat in the Riviera again.

 Wow, it appears that GM used those same taillight lens “R”s until at least the 1979-1985 model if not all the way to 1993.